Amos & Andrew: Plot

-With the Chief's handcuffs, Amos cuffs himself to Andrew and runs through the backwoods behind the home and hole themselves up in the Gillmans' home.
-The Gillmans return home and Amos takes them hostage as well.
-The Chief, now free from captivity, once again demands Amos surrender, believing he is still somewhere in Andrew's home.
-When the Chief tells Amos he is not concerned with Andrew's safety and intends to prosecute him for assaulting him with the frying pan, Amos reveals his two new hostages, and repeats his ransom demand.

-Awaiting the ransom, Amos and Andrew watch the Gillmans' news interview, explaining how the incident started because they had seen a black man inside of the house and assumed he was up to no good.
-A pizza Amos ordered arrives at the Gillman home, and Amos gives the pizza girl the Gillmans' and the Chief's interview tape to give back to the press.
-Back in the Gillmans' home, Amos finds the key to the Gillmans' car and invites Andrew to join him as his partner in crime, which disgusts Andrew.
+Amos cuffs himself to Andrew and runs with him through the backwoods until they enter the Gillmans' home, where he takes the Gillmans hostage as well.
+Tolliver, now free from captivity, once again demands Amos surrender, believing he is still somewhere in Andrew's home.
+He also declares he will prosecute Andrew on assault charges, so Amos reveals his two new hostages.
+Awaiting the ransom, Amos and Andrew watch the Gillmans' news interview, explaining how the incident started.
+A pizza Amos ordered arrives at the Gillman home, and Amos gives the delivery girl the Gillmans' and Tolliver's interview tape.
+He then steals the key to the Gillmans' car and invites Andrew to join him as his partner in crime, which disgusts Andrew.

-Andrew's home is set on fire during a scuffle between the police and the crowd.
+Andrew's home is set on fire during a struggle between the police and the crowd.
 The pizza girl returns the interview tape to the reporters.
-The Chief sends out a man with his two bloodhounds to find Andrew, and Amos, as he is chased through a field, rescues Andrew and the two watch as Andrew's home burns in the distance.

-Still upset at the Chief, Andrew uses the Chief's wallet, which Amos had taken from him and sics the bloodhounds on the Chief using the new scent.
-In the middle of the news interview, the reporters reveal they know the truth about the incident.
-As the Chief realizes he no longer possesses the tape of his interview, the two bloodhounds chase him from the scene.
+Tolliver sends out a man with his two bloodhounds to find Andrew, and Amos, as he is chased through a field, rescues Andrew.
+Andrew uses Tolliver's wallet, which Amos had taken from him, and sics the bloodhounds on Tolliver using the new scent.
+During the interview, the reporters reveal they know the truth about the incident.
+As Tolliver realizes he no longer possesses the tape of his interview, the two bloodhounds chase him away.

-Amos and Andrew are shown having boarded a barge, now on the other side of the island, where Amos and Andrew meet up with Andrew's wife.
-Amos drives away as Andrew and his wife hug, and the two part ways as friends.
-The last scene shows Amos at a stop sign, apparently headed toward Canada, who then turns onto Interstate 95, unknowingly going in the wrong direction.
+Amos and Andrew meet up with the latter's wife on a barge, and the two men part ways as friends.
+Amos attempts to flee to Canada but turns onto Interstate 95, unknowingly going in the wrong direction.